 Later in the night, video circulated of masked attackers, some reportedly speaking Arabic, chasing down Israeli fans in the city.

-One video shows a man being dragged by his coat, with the person taking the video swearing at him and shouting statements about Palestine and Gaza.
+One video shows a man being dragged by his coat, with the person taking the video swearing at him and shouting statements in support of Gaza.

-Graphic footage shows a man being set on by a masked gang who knock him to the ground and start punching him, as the man appears to say ‘I am not Jewish’ as he pleads with them to stop.
+Graphic footage shows a man being set on by a masked gang who knock him to the ground and start punching him, as he appears to say ‘I am not Jewish’ and pleads with them to stop.

 Further video shows a man covering his head as he is hit by an attacker yelling ‘this is for the children… free Palestine now!’